How many of you use Google search to find the “best restaurants near me,” “bakery shop near me,” and many more?

 Visitors can contact you directly using your phone number.
 Or they will know more about your products or services through your website, where you have many opportunities to convert them.

-In extras, your local ranking will elevate a bit each time a visitor lands on your website, gets directions, calls you, or even places an order.
+In extra, your local ranking will elevate a bit each time a visitor lands on your website, gets directions, calls you, or even places an order.

 Note: You can select “I don’t need a website” if you don’t have one.
 Or choose the “Get a free website based on your info” option.
 It will allow you to create mobile-optimized websites.
 Click “see details” to read more about how the process works.